Agent Trace Missing a Tool Call: Find the Gap and Fix It

-You are debugging a LangSmith trace for a Claude Code or LangGraph agent.
-The agent’s final output says “I deleted the old migration files and ran the schema update,” but scanning the trace you see zero delete_file calls and no database tool invocations.
+Your agent’s final output says “I deleted the old migration files and ran the schema update,” but the trace shows zero delete_file calls and no database tool invocation.
 The action happened — the files are gone, the schema changed — but the trace has no record of how.
-Now you cannot audit what was deleted, cannot replay the run, and cannot determine whether the agent followed the correct procedure.
-Missing tool calls in a trace are both a debugging nightmare and a compliance problem.
+You cannot audit what was deleted, replay the run, or prove the agent followed the right procedure.

 Common causes